tasmota/docs/docs/Scripting-Language.md

 Template for AI THINKER CAM :
 {"NAME":"AITHINKER CAM","GPIO":[4992,65504,672,65504,5472,5312,65504,65504,5504,5536,736,704,5568,5440,5280,5248,0,5216,5408,5376,0,5344,5024,5056,0,0,0,0,4928,65504,5120,5088,5184,0,0,5152],"FLAG":0,"BASE":1}

+remarks:
-remark: GPIO0 zero must be disconnected from any wire after programming because this pins drives the cam clock and does not tolerate any capictive load
+- GPIO0 zero must be disconnected from any wire after programming because this pin drives the cam clock and does not tolerate any capictive load
+- Only boards with PSRAM should be used.
+To enable PSRAM board should be se set to esp32cam in common32 of platform_override.ini
+board                   = esp32cam
+- To speed up cam processing cpu frequency should be better set to 240Mhz in common32 of platform_override.ini
+board_build.f_cpu       = 240000000L

 file system extension:
 `fwp(pnum fr)` write picture from RAM buffer number pnum to sdcard file with file reference fr
 specific webcam commands: